johnckealy/vue-auth-jwt/README.md

 The only mandatory endpoint to add to the configuration is `API_BASE_URL`, but it is likely that others will also be necessary to serve even basic JWT backends.
-The full list of configuatino options can be found in the `Configuration Options` section.
+The full list of configuation options can be found in the `Configuration Options` section below.

 ### TLS and `same-site` concerns